Sickle Cell (cont.)

 Furthermore, children with sickle cell anemia are at risk for an unusual form of bone infection (osteomyelitis).
 The infection is typically from a bacteria called Salmonella.

 Bacterial infections can be serious and even overwhelming for patients with sickle cell anemia.
 Early detection and antibiotic treatment are the keys to minimizing complications.
-Any child with known sickle cell anemia must be evaluated by medical professionals when fever or other signs of infection (such as unexplained pain or cough) appear.
+Any child with sickle cell anemia must be evaluated by medical professionals when fever or other signs of infection (such as unexplained pain or cough) appear.

 Splenic Sequestration and Liver Congestion